 I grew up on 4 continents and have lived in the Middle East, Africa, Europe, and North America.
 I am Ghanaian by blood, Italian by marriage, and French Canadian by nationality.
 I also studied and lived in India, the Philippines, Ghana, France, and the United States.
 And I am originally from (whatever that is supposed to mean) Arabia (born and raised).
 Multiculturality is my norm, and I never thought twice about it until I lived in a small town (population 9,000) in the middle of the American Midwest, where I discovered that my background was, in fact, considered exotic.
 But I have since learned to move past being the exotic one (which by far beats being stereotyped and labelled, usually in subtly condescending ways, but that’s another comic-stip-worthy story!), and I look forward to exploring all the continents I have lived on in much greater depth, as well as to discovering East Asia, Australia, South America, and Antarctica!

 I hope that in browsing this website, you will be inspired to travel to all the places I have been to, and rather than sticking to five-star-resort bubbles or standard tourist attractions, to really go off the beaten path and immerse yourself in the local culture and environment.
 Get to know the history, the economy, the language, and the traditions of the people in all the places you visit.
 Don’t just visit––live it.
 Life is a journey.
 Make it count.

 Want to know more?
-Click here to read my travel-writing-award post and gain more insights into the voice behind The Travelling Sociologist.
+Click here to read my travel-writing-award post and here for my interview, to gain more insights into the voice behind The Travelling Sociologist.